 Karen’s background in research and development spans more than 30 years starting in psychological research at the University of Manchester in 1987 and moving on to lead a number of research projects for the Scottish Qualifications Authority before joining GCU in 1996 to lead the FE/HE Links project.
 This research work led to a new developmental role for Karen when she helped to establish and then manage GCU’s Greater Glasgow Articulation Partnership (formerly the College Articulation Project), a role which also included liaison with external stakeholders in relation to policy and practice (partner colleges, Scottish Government, SFC, QAA, Universities Scotland, SCQF, SDS, etc.).
 From 2011-2015 Karen’s role as GCU Widening Participation Manager involved monitoring and evaluating the impact of a range of widening participation activities, at GCU targeted at transition, progression, and retention; developing GCU’s Schools and Colleges Engagement Strategy and developing the Transition and Progression Road Map; monitoring and reporting the impact of the University’s strategies and procedures to support care leavers; working with GCU’s Strategy and Planning department to establish and maintain a robust data system for reporting progress against Scottish Funding Council’s Outcomes Agreement targets on participation and progression especially in relation to the Scottish Index of Multiple Deprivation.

-Widening participation to HE, transition, progression and retention; articulation; gender; widening access measures.
+Widening participation to Higher Education, transition, progression and retention; articulation; student experience and engagement; gender; widening access measures.

 Connor, C. & MacFarlane, K. (2007), Work Related Learning (WRL) in HE– a scoping study, Centre for Research in Lifelong Learning, Glasgow Caledonian University, Higher Education Academy.